 Next lay a pile of PVC limbs and pieces you select to be placed for habitat in the area.
 Fine sticks and strands for shallow water areas, wider, coarse pieces for the deeper zones.
 Experiment with mixing in other safe habitat materials like pipes, tubing wood and brush.
 More variety equals more fish.

-Spread, pour, or dump a wheelbarrow of wet concrete directly on the desired spot and push around until pile is no less than 4"-6" thick.
+Spread, pour, or dump a wheelbarrow of wet cement/concrete directly on the desired spot and push around until pile is no less than 4"-6" thick.
 (Small individual piles, or a continuous line of habitat can be installed with a single wheelbarrow full, or individual bags of concrete mix.)

 Stick the PVC pieces into the wet concrete at random angles, moving pieces up and down to fully coat surfaces with concrete and leave them slightly into the soil to keep standing upright until cement cures.
 Repeat with all the material planned for installation.